JuliaReach/LazySets.jl/docs/src/man/reach_zonotopes.md

 `MinkowskiSum` wrapper (represented as a sum `⊕` of two sets).
 If the parameter `lazy` is `false`, the implementation calls the concrete counterparts `linear_map` and `minkowski_sum`.

+For further applications of LazySets in reachability analysis, we refer to the library [JuliaReach/Reachability.jl](https://github.com/JuliaReach/Reachability.jl).

 ## Algorithm